Takamatsuzuka Tomb: Description

+A study of dyes and polchromy used in the tomb revealed the usage of red lac resin for one the Beauties' "mo" skirt, indicating that Asuka society had access and trade to South Asia and Southeast Asia at the time, based on new findings by the Agency for Cultural Affairs publicly released on 25 February 2026.
+This analysis was found through non-destructive methods with the Lady in the Pink Garment, which utilized white lead and red lac resin.

 The Black Tortoise, one of the four gods, is painted on the north wall at the back, and stars are painted on the ceiling.
 It is highly likely that the Vermilion Bird, the southern of the four gods, was painted on the south wall, but this is thought to have been lost during tomb robbery in the Kamakura period.
 The ceiling painting is a circular gold leaf depiction of stars, with vermilion lines connecting the stars to represent the constellations.
 In the center is a purple fence consisting of the five stars of the North Pole, and around that are the 28 constellations.
 The sun and moon on the east and west are depicted with towering mountains floating in a sea of clouds in front of them.
 There were traces of gold leaf on the sun and silver leaf on the moon.
 Most of it was lost at the time of excavation, and it is believed that it was artificially scraped off by tomb robbers during the Kamakura period.